Brain on Board

 Young Drivers

-Young drivers are a high-risk group whose relative inexperience behind the wheel combined with the effects of youth makes them more likely to be involved in or cause crashes.
+Young drivers have a higher crash risk due to inexperience behind the wheel combined with the effects of youth.
 Vehicle safety features reduce crash risk when paired with safe driving.
 In order to gain the maximum benefit from safety features, young drivers must focus first and foremost on developing safe driving habits and refining their driving skills.

-Young drivers are defined by the Traffic Injury Research Foundation (TIRF) as teens aged 15 to 19 and young adults aged 20 to 24.
+Young drivers include teens aged 15 to 19 and young adults aged 20 to 24 years.

-Young drivers are a source of concern since they represent a high risk group for road crashes.
-While some progress has been made in terms of reducing deaths and injuries among young road users, drivers aged 16 to 19 are still over-represented in crashes in comparison to all drivers.
-These drivers have a fatality rate that is four times that of drivers aged 25-34 and nine times that of drivers aged 45-54 (Mayhew et al. 2005).
-In 2013, there were 1,167,315 licensed drivers between the ages of 16 and 19, each of whom were likely to experience a crash-risk that was disproportionately large compared to older drivers (Transport Canada 2015).
+Young drivers are a source of concern since they represent a high-risk group for road crashes.
+While some progress has been made in reducing deaths and injuries among young road users, drivers aged 16 to 19 are still over-represented in crashes in comparison to all drivers.
+They have a fatality rate that is 3 times the rate for drivers ages 20 and older (Insurance Institute for Highway Safety, 2023).
+In 2021, there were 1,150,806 licensed drivers between the ages of 16 and 19, each of whom was likely to experience a crash risk that was disproportionately large compared to older drivers (Transport Canada, 2023).

 The elevated crash risk of young drivers is evidenced in their crash rates.
-In 2011, the most recent year for which data is available, collisions including motor vehicle crashes were the leading cause of death among Canadians aged 15 to 24 years (Statistics Canada 2012).
-That year, 456 young people were killed in road crashes, including 204 teens aged 15 to 19 and 252 young adults aged 20 to 24 (Transport Canada 2013).
-In addition to fatalities, 39,337 young drivers were injured in motor vehicle crashes in 2009, including 18,295 teens aged 15 to 19 and 21,042 young adults aged 20 to 24 (Transport Canada 2013).
+In 2021, the most recent year for which data is available, collisions including motor vehicle crashes were the leading cause of death among Canadians aged 15 to 24 years (Statistics Canada, 2024).
+That year, 266 young people were killed in road crashes, including 94 teens aged 15 to 19 and 172 young adults aged 20 to 24 (Transport Canada, 2023).
+In addition to fatalities, 21,180 young drivers were injured in motor vehicle crashes in 2021, including 9,399 teens aged 15 to 19 and 11,781 young adults aged 20 to 24 (Transport Canada, 2023).

-There is not one particular group of young drivers that is more likely to crash.
-This is because many of the reasons why young drivers are involved in crashes apply equally to all young drivers.
-Various social, biological, and lifestyle factors contribute to the elevated crash-risk of young drivers:
+There is not one particular age group of young drivers who are more likely to crash.
+This is because many of the reasons they are involved in crashes apply equally to all young drivers.
+Various social, biological, and lifestyle factors contribute to the elevated crash risk:

-Peers: When young drivers are behind the wheel with other young people as passengers, they face a dual challenge: driving safely and interacting with peers in ways that are socially acceptable.
-This latter task can detract significantly from the first, thereby increasing the likelihood of involvement in a crash and placing the driver and vehicle occupants at a higher risk of injury.
+• Peers: When young drivers are behind the wheel with other young people as passengers, they face a dual challenge: driving safely and interacting with peers in socially acceptable ways.
+This latter task can detract significantly from the former, thereby increasing the likelihood of crash involvement and placing the driver and vehicle occupants at a higher risk of injury.

-Alcohol and drugs: It is not uncommon for young people to experiment with alcohol and drugs.
+• Alcohol and drugs: It is not uncommon for young people to experiment with alcohol and drugs.
 Due to the experimental nature of this activity, young people are less able to identify and gauge their own level of intoxication.
 When young drinking drivers get behind the wheel of a car, they may not be aware of their level of intoxication, nor of how impairment affects their ability to drive.
-As a result, young and new drivers have a significantly increased crash-risk when they drive under the influence of drugs and/or alcohol.
-For example, male drivers aged 16 to 20 with a blood alcohol content (BAC) above 0.15 have a crash risk that is more than 40 times higher than those aged 35 or older with the same BAC (Zador et al. 2000).
+As a result, young and new drivers have a significantly increased crash risk when they drive under the influence of drugs and/or alcohol.
+For example, male drivers aged 16 to 20 with a blood alcohol content (BAC) above .15 have a crash risk that is more than 25 times higher than those aged 35 or older with the same BAC (Romano et al., 2018).

 Driving is a complex task that requires specific visual, manual, and cognitive skills.
 New drivers must focus more attention on the driving task until they become comfortable behind the wheel.
-Conversely, among experienced drivers driving is more intuitive and may require less concentration.
+Conversely, among experienced drivers driving is more intuitive and may require less concentration to perform the complex series of tasks needed to drive.
 In particular, it takes time for new drivers to develop a working sense of situational awareness.
-This refers to the driver’s ability to get the ‘big picture’ of what is going on around them.
+This refers to the driver’s ability to get the big picture of what is going on around them.
 It involves keeping an eye on other drivers and the road, anticipating changes, and identifying potentially hazardous situations.
 New drivers often must devote more attention to relatively simple tasks (e.g., staying in their lane) and may have less large-scale situational awareness.

 To illustrate, to maximize the benefits of brake assist, drivers must be able to recognize when an emergency stop is required.
 They must also have the confidence to press down hard and fast on the brake pedal.
 However, inexperienced drivers may not be able to quickly recognize when an emergency stop is needed, and when they do they may be too hesitant to apply the brakes with the force required to engage brake assist.
 In this case, it may be too late for brake assist to fully protect them.

-The types of safety features that are most directly affected by youth and driver inexperience are those whose activation depends on drivers first reacting to a situation.
+The types of safety features most directly affected by youth and driver inexperience are those which are activated by drivers’ reactions to a situation.
 For example, to activate electronic brake-force distribution (EBFD), drivers must first push down the brake pedal.
 However, since young drivers may not be as quick to recognize when emergency braking is necessary, they may push the brake pedal too late, thereby undermining some of the benefits of EBFD.
-Many safety features depend on timely driver reactions and smart driver decisions, including electronic stability control (ESC), antilock braking systems (ABS), and brake assist.
+Many safety features depend on quick driver reactions and smart decisions, including electronic stability control (ESC), antilock braking systems (ABS), and brake assist.

 The performance of vehicle safety features is often dependent to some extent on the actions of drivers.
 Driving safely is the best way to accrue maximum safety benefits from these features.
 However, since young and new drivers are still in the process of learning to drive safely, they are strongly encouraged not to rely upon safety features alone to compensate for their lack of driving experience.
-By focusing on the development of safe driving habits and improvements in driving skills, young and new drivers can ensure that vehicle safety features will be able to provide the most protection to drivers and vehicle occupants in the event of a crash.
+By developing safe driving habits and improving driving skills, young and new drivers can ensure vehicle safety features are able to provide the most protection to drivers and vehicle occupants in the event of a crash.

 Young and new drivers face unique challenges, one of which is gaining driving experience while remaining safe on the road.
 In order to help protect young and new drivers during this learning process, several laws and programs have been put in place:

-Graduated driver licensing (GDL): Novice drivers have a higher risk of collision than experienced drivers (Mayhew et al. 2004).
+• Graduated driver licensing (GDL): New drivers have a higher risk of collision than experienced drivers (TIRF, 2017).
 To help new drivers safely gain experience, the licensing process often takes them through a multi-stage, graduated licensing program.
 These programs involve a learner’s stage that restricts who can ride in the vehicle with the new driver, the time of day when they can drive, and often on what roads they can drive.
-Drivers in the learning stage must normally hold a learner’s licence for a certain amount of time before they can advance to a less restricted licence.
-Drivers who are still in the process of gaining a full licence also normally face stricter consequences for unsafe driving behaviour, and have tougher laws applied to them when it comes to impaired driving.
-This ensures that new drivers can gain experience in the safest environments and under the safest conditions (YNDRC 2012).
+Drivers in this stage must normally hold a learner’s licence for a certain amount of time before they can advance to a less restricted licence.
+Drivers who are still in the process of gaining a full licence also normally face harsher consequences for unsafe driving behaviour, and have stricter laws applied to them when it comes to impaired driving.
+This ensures new drivers can gain experience in the safest environments and under the safest conditions (Robertson & Bowman, 2022; YNDRC, 2012).

-Age-specific laws: Road safety professionals and policy makers recognize that it is not only inexperience that contributes to the over- representation of young people in serious traffic crashes, but also various lifestyle factors.
-This is why Ontario has chosen to implement an age-specific law that applies to young drivers regardless of whether they have completed the GDL system.
-In Ontario drivers aged 21 and under must have a BAC of zero.
+• Age-specific laws: Road safety professionals and policymakers recognize it is not only inexperience which contributes to the over-representation of young people in serious road crashes, but also various lifestyle factors.
+This is why some provinces, such as Manitoba, Newfoundland, New Brunswick, and Ontario have chosen to implement an age-specific law applying to young drivers regardless of whether they have completed the GDL program.
+In Ontario drivers aged 21 and younger must have a BAC of zero.
 In other words, these young drivers cannot consume any alcohol whatsoever before driving.
 Previously, young drivers were allowed to consume alcohol before driving as long as their BAC did not exceed .04.

 In addition, Transport Canada has research and publications concerning young and new drivers at www.tc.gc.ca.